monsoonmaelstrom/book2/book2.md

 I come out on top and am raining blows into her ribs, but it only takes her a few seconds to get a leg wrapped around me and use that to throw me off.
 She tries to wrench my arm into a submissions hold as she does so, but I’m flexible enough that I just move with her until I can twist away, and we both come back to our feet and begin circling each other.

-“You’re better than I thought you’d be,” I acknowledge somewhat grudgingly.
+“You’re better than I thought you’d be,” I acknowledge somewhat begrudgingly.

 “You’re about as good as I thought you’d be,” she tells me as she moves back in, faster than she did the first time.